Medicare and You 2023: The Official Medicare Handbook

-Each year, the Center for Medicare and Medicaid Services (CMS) issues a guidebook for Medicare beneficiaries called Medicare and You.
+Each year, the Center for Medicare & Medicaid Services (CMS) publishes a guidebook for Medicare beneficiaries called Medicare and You.

-Below is a guide to some of the Medicare information you can find in the book, as well as information on where you can download your very own copy.
+Below is a guide to some of the Medicare information you can find in the Medicare & You 2023 edition, as well as information on where you can download your very own copy.

 When To Expect Your Mailed Copy of "Medicare and You"